Chenoy's: History

-Lasalle, Quebec, at 7660 Newman Boulevad; in Brossard, on Taschereau Boulevard; and in Chomedey, in Laval, on Boulevard Curé-Labelle, have closed since 2017.
+Lasalle, Quebec, at 7660 Newman Boulevad; in Brossard, on Taschereau Boulevard; and in Chomedey, in Laval, on Boulevard Curé-Labelle.
+They have all since closed its doors in 2017.
 The last family member to be an owner was the late Mortimer (Morty) Chenoy.

 A Chenoy's franchise opened in Gatineau in 1997 on Boulevard de l'Hôpital, in Complexe Lumière (aka "Cinema 9").
 It was closed in 2019 and rebranded as part of the Nickels deli chain.

 Restaurants

-The oldest remaining Chenoy's deli is in Dollard-des-Ormeaux, on Boulevard Saint-Jean, which opened in 1974 by Morty Chenoy and brothers Nick and Costa Sigounis.
+The oldest remaining Chenoy's deli was in Dollard-des-Ormeaux, on Saint-Jean Boulevard, which opened in 1974 by Morty Chenoy and brothers Nick and Costa Sigounis.
+It was closed in August 2026.

-Morty sold his half of the business back to the Sigounis family in the mid-1980s.
-Not long afterward, he was diagnosed with Alzheimer's disease.
+The Sigounis family manipulated Morty into selling his family's half of the business in the mid-1980s when he was diagnosed with early onset Alzheimer's disease.
+His diseased progressed to the point that he had no understanding about the birth of his youngest granddaughter in 1989.
 Morty died on January 22, 1999.

+Despite the Chenoy family exiting the business, the Sigounis family continued to use the term, "Since 1936".
+This term called back to the Chenoy family's original business on St-Laurent, started by Morty's father with the help of Morty and his three other sons.
+The original location on The Main is where the moniker "Chenoy Boys" was founded.

-In 2015 the restaurant building was put up or sale, but the Sigounis family has stated that it plans to keep the landmark deli in the West Island.
-As of 2020, it is the only Chenoys remaining in operation.
-The building in Chomedey on Quebec Route 117 no longer exists.
+In 2015 the West Island restaurant building was put up or sale, but the Sigounis family has stated that it planned to keep the landmark deli in the West Island.
+That same year the building in Chomedey, on Quebec Route 117, was closed and demolished roughly four years later.
+In 2020, the West Island restaurant was the only Chenoys that remained in operation.